shopwareLabs/sw-cli-tools/README.md

 [![Scrutinizer Score](https://img.shields.io/scrutinizer/g/shopwareLabs/sw-cli-tools.svg?style=flat-square)](https://scrutinizer-ci.com/g/shopwareLabs/sw-cli-tools)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)

-The shopware CLI tools are your console helpers for all kind of shopware tasks.
+The shopware CLI tools are your console helpers for all kind of Shopware tasks.
 They will allow you to:

- * setup shopware from VCS
+ * setup Shopware from VCS
- * setup shopware from a release tag
+ * setup Shopware from a release tag
+ * create Shopware plugins
  * define a bunch of plugin repositories you use
  * install plugins from the repositories and activate them in shopware
- * zip plugins in the way the shopware store or the shopware plugin manager expect it to be
+ * zip plugins in the way the Shopware store or the Shopware plugin manager expect it to be

 The shopware CLI tools come with a slim extension interface, so you can extend it for your needs.